COILLTE PRIVACY POLICY (last revised January 2026)

 • whether we carry out automated decision-making, or profiling, and where we do, information about the logic involved and the envisaged outcome or consequences of that decision making or profiling (please note that we do not currently carry out any profiling – we will notify you if this changes); and

-• where your personal data are transferred out of the EEA, what safeguards are in place (see Section 7 below).
+• where your personal data are transferred out of the EEA, what safeguards are in place. (see Section 10 below).

-Requests for your personal data must be made to us (see ‘How To Contact Us’ below) specifying what personal data you need access to, and a copy of such request may be retained by us.
+Requests for your personal data must be made to us (see ‘How to contact us’ below) specifying what personal data you need access to, and a copy of such request may be retained by us.
 To help us find the information easily, please give us as much information as possible about the type of information you would like to see.
+We may need to verify your identity and request more information or clarifications from you if needed to help us locate and provide you with the personal data requested.
+There is usually no charge applied to access your personal data.

 If, to comply with your request, we would have to disclose information relating to or identifying another person, we may need to obtain the consent of that person, if possible.
 If we cannot obtain consent, we may need to withhold that information or edit the data to remove the identity of that person, if possible.